kevinkarnani/Decisions-Of-The-Damned/README.md

 * 5) Set up your account
 * 6) Add this repository

-Press the green button to run the code
+Press the green button to run the code.

 ## Contributions
 In order to push, you must first open an issue to explain your reasoning.
 After careful consideration, a response will be given within 5-7 days.